-Ahmet Bluhm shared the production details of his environment based on Assassin’s Creed art style and talked about creating procedural materials with scans and Substance Designer.
+Ahmet Bluhm shared the production details of his environment made with UE4 and talked about creating procedural materials with scans and Substance Designer.

 Hi, my name is Ahmet Bluhm and I’m an Environment Artist.
 I live in Frankfurt am Main, Germany.
 I studied Game Art at SAE Institute in Frankfurt am Main and now I’m looking for a job in the industry.
 I am currently working on a Wild West Environment with a realistic style.
 My dream is to work for big companies in AAA Games.